Supernova3339/gd-levelreqbot/README.md

 - Fully rewritten to be cleaner and more customizable
 - GD Mode | change your queue to be geometry dash powered
 - Sub Mode | enable or disable subscriber queue
+- Smart Mode | add smart features to improve your users experience
 - Intuitive updater
 - Data Backups